-In addition to the new prohibition, the bill retains existing regulations that require individuals to obtain written approval from the secretary for operating private prison facilities and from the Regional Jail Authority for constructing or modifying such facilities.
-It also clarifies that the state and its political subdivisions retain the right to operate prison facilities and provide correctional services, ensuring that public entities can continue to manage incarceration without interference from private contractors.
+In addition to the new prohibition, the bill retains existing regulations that require individuals to obtain written approval from the secretary and the Regional Jail Authority before operating or modifying a private prison facility.
+It also clarifies that the state and its political subdivisions retain the right to operate prison facilities and provide correctional services.
+Overall, the bill reflects a significant shift in the state's approach to prison management by moving away from privatization.

 Statutes affected: